clobee/clobee/README.md

 💡 Learn, 💻 Code, 🏝️ Travel and Repeat 🔁

 <p>
-Passionate Software Engineer with an interest in Ethical Hacking and all things web!
+Passionate DevSecOps Engineer<br/>
-I have a broad-range experience working with the web industry doing different roles with a single purpose: deliver value to the end-users.
+I have a diverse range of experience in the web industry, having fulfilled a variety of roles all with the goal of delivering value to end users.
 <br/><br/>
-I am currently working on PHP platforms (Symfony Framework) with an awesome Agile team.
+I am currently working on fixing broken pipelines<br/>
-I also challenge my coding skills with Python while studying for Ethical hacking.
+ensuring that my Agile team mates have everything they need to ship code.<br/>
+I also occasionally work on PHP platforms using the Symfony Framework.<br/>
+In addition, I am also shipping Python and Bash;<br/>
+making sure I keep up with the security world
 </p>

 ```python